Billy6jeep/boink/README.md

 Open Boink from your Webkit (Chrome, Safari) browser: `http://localhost:3000/booth/show`.
 I prefer to use Chrome because I can full-screen the window.

 Optional: share your Mac's Internet connection and run the frontend from your iPad.
-It's touch-tastic.
+It's touch-friendly experience!

 The images will print from the default printer.
 You can run the booth and printer asynchronously.